Ryanair claims it had to fly empty jet from Paris because of quarantine rules

 The airline warned that the Republic could not continue to be Europe’s failed outlier.

-Ryanair’s call followed a similar plea from the National Civil Aviation Development Forum to axe hotel quarantines and set targets for reopening to travel.
+Ryanair’s call followed a similar plea from the National Civil Aviation Development Forum to axe hotel quarantine and set targets for reopening to travel.